 Supplies kit can include glue gun, tape, masking tape, green tape (this is important if you are taping something to the wall!), scissors, mini sewing kit, safety pins, etc. It will be best to include some supplies you used in your DIY projects; it can be pipe cleaners, pliers, wires, etc.

 An emergency kit can include bandaids, alcohol, sanitizers, etc. Especially when you are fixing your DIY things, anything can happen.

 Another good tip for a DIY wedding is to have an “Extras Box.”
 For example, if you have DIY-ed your bar, you might want some extras or a few things.
 Same with treats will help to have some of those lying around.

 8. Detailed timeline and lists (one of the most important tips for a DIY wedding)

-Creating a timeline for each DIY task will help you get organized.
-Same with listing all you need to bring/do/finish.
+Creating a timeline (together with your wedding timeline!) for each DIY task will help you get organized and make the wedding planning process easier.